xFFFFF/scripts/README.md

 # scripts
-Various scripts stuff mostly not usable
+Various scripts stuff mostly not usable for people but for some reason I decided to keep their remote copy